How Should You Approach Fitness & Exercise?

 (And - YES - unless you won the genetic lottery, you really do need more than just golf and walking!)

 The inter-relationships between cardio, strength, and mobility are complicated.
 They're highly interdependent.
-(For example, poor cardiovascular conditioning and lack of mobility can make it hard to perform strength training exercises, and poor mobility and strength will impede your ability to do cardio.)
-Sometimes they can even work against each other.
+(Example: Poor cardiovascular conditioning and lack of mobility can make it hard to perform strength training exercises, and poor mobility and strength will impede your ability to do cardio.)
+And sometimes they can even work against each other.
+(Example: Narrowly focused approaches to strength training can potentially lead to muscle shortening and mobility issues.
+Aggressive approaches to cardio can lead to loss of muscle mass.)

-★ EXAMPLE: Believe it or not, cycling isn't technically a load-bearing form of exercise.
-Therefore, elite cyclist's bodies adapt to the intense physiological demands of the sport by prioritizing allocating precious metabolic resources to their cardio-respiratory systems and muscles.
-This gradually causes their bone mass to diminish.
-As a result, elite cyclists often have surprisingly low bone density.
+Bone strengthens over time when subject to load, and gradually weakens in the absence of it.
+(Astronauts are perhaps the most extreme example.)
+Believe it or not, cycling isn't technically a load-bearing form of exercise.
+Factor in the crazy number of hours pro cyclists spend on the bike, plus the intense physiological demands of the sport, and the net result is that elite cyclists often have surprisingly low bone density.
 Therefore, off-season training protocols for elite cyclists now place a greater emphasis on load-bearing strength training to help riders protect and increase their bone mass.

 Furthermore, different approaches and protocols within each of these three pillars offer different results and benefits.
 Different strength training protocols elicit different adaptations.
 Likewise, different cardio training methods can provide differing results and benefits.